Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application Accounting for the Full QCD -Function

 \subsection{Moments with Small Asymptotic Separation}

-Having predictive control over the difference of the Borel sums of the FOPT and CIPT series it is more than obvious that this provides a very powerful theoretical tool to design moments where the asymptotic separation is going to be small.
+Having predictive control over the difference of the Borel sums of the FOPT and CIPT series, it is obvious that this may provide a powerful theoretical tool to design moments where the asymptotic separation is going to be small, even in the case that the Adler function's Borel function contains a sizeable gluon condensate cut.
 Such a tool was absent prior to this article, and using it in connection with the already known constraints related to suppressing the effects of the OPE and duality violation corrections in Eq.~(\ref{eq:momdef}) may uncover new classes of spectral function moments useful for phenomenological analyses and high-precision strong coupling determinations.
-As we have said earlier, it is a priori impossible to construct moments where the asymptotic separation is guaranteed to vanishes exactly since the Borel function of the Adler function is unkown (beyond the large-$\beta_0$ approximation).
-However, we have also seen from the examinations above that the $p=2$ renormalon (which is related to the gluon condensate OPE correction) provides the largest numerical contribution to the asymptotic separation.
+As we have said earlier, it is a priori impossible to construct moments where the asymptotic separation is guaranteed to vanish exactly since the Borel function of the Adler function is unkown (beyond the large-$\beta_0$ approximation).
+However, we have also seen from the examinations above that the gluon condensate renormalon provides the dominant numerical contribution to the asymptotic separation.
 So an adequate strategy is to construct moments based on weight functions which ensure that the contribution of the $p=2$ renormalon to the asymptotic separation is suppressed.
 In the following examination we use the large-$\beta_0$ expressions for the asymptotic separation given in Eq.~(\ref{eq:Sepabeta0}) as a handy analytic identifier for suitable moments.
 We stress that the main purpose of the following analysis is to demonstrate the practicability of the expressions for the analytic separation and not to provide a thorough phenomenological analysis.